Emergency Medicine Research Course 2023

 Each subject has online tasks due at the end of each week.
 The online tasks are designed to encourage group learning.

-The course includes four compulsory block days.
+The course includes four compulsory intensive days.

 The course can be successfully completed only after concurrent completion of both subjects.
 There is no scope for repeating one subject.